Buffalo Bills vs. Miami Dolphins NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Dolphins stats and trends

-- In Miami's seven games this season, it has three wins against the spread.

-- Miami's games this year have hit the over on four of seven set point totals (57.1%).
+- Miami has hit the over in 57.1% of its opportunities this year (four times over seven games with a set point total).

-- When Miami records more than 16.3 points, it is 3-3 against the spread and 1-5 overall.
+- When Miami scores more than 16.3 points, it is 3-3 against the spread and 1-5 overall.

-- Miami is 2-2 against the spread and 0-4 overall when the team picks up over 270.2 yards.
+- In games that Miami piles up over 270.2 yards, the team is 2-2 against the spread and 0-4 overall.

-- This season the Dolphins have 11 turnovers, five fewer than the Bills have takeaways (16).

 Home and road insights

-- Buffalo has two wins against the spread, and is 2-1 overall, at home this season.
+- At home this year, Buffalo has two wins against the spread and is 2-1 overall.

-- Miami has two wins against the spread, and is 1-3 overall, away from home.
+- In away games, Miami has two wins against the spread and is 1-3 overall.

-- This season, in four road games, Miami has gone over the total twice.
+- In four road games this year, Miami has hit the over twice.

 - This season, Dolphins away games average 45.9 points, 2.6 fewer than this outing's over/under (48.5).